pull-fiction/make-crops-not-war/index.md

 The **rank** graph is even more interesting.
 For each year studied, it shows the top crops produced.
 We can appreciate that

 * Most of the crops preserved their relative position with *oranges* firmly holding the first position
-* *Potatoes* gained a good 7 positions!
+* *Potatoes* remarkably gained 7 positions
 * *Onions* ranked a bit better, and finally obtained a position in the top 10 crops produced
 * *Lemons*, *apples* and *bananas* performances are declining
 * *Cucumbers* are ranking better

 ## Why production changes

+As we can see from the plot below, the growth in production did not result in a enhanced **export**.

+INSERT PLOT HERE

-Considering that these changes did not result in a enhanced **export** [^10]  ADD IMPORT/EXPORT IMAGE AS SOURCE, we suppose that, indeed, they mainly affected internal consumption.
+Hence, we suppose that, indeed, they mainly affected internal consumption.
 In particular, we observe that Lebanon agriculture **slightly changed**.

 Before the war, the agricultural sector deeply relied on citrus fruits and **typical Mediterranean cultivations** such as olives, oranges, apples, lemons.
 After the war, those cultivations are still there and don’t experience major changes.
 In fact, all of the above are **trees** and therefore human labour cannot really have an impact on their production.
 What can experience changes are, instead, **cultivated crops**.
 From the previous analysis, we can appreciate that potatoes, tomatoes, cucumber, and onions are all preferred over sugar beet.
 What all of this crops have in common?
 They are **easy to produce, eat and store**, as well as **highly nutritious**.
 They suit better, therefore, in a poor war scenario.